guycole/snmp-lab/README.md

 1. Run mib2c(1): ```mib2c guyCole```
     1. The OID 1.3.6.1.4.1.5088 is based on my IANA enterprise assignment.
     1. Pick "Net-SNMP style code"
-    1. Pick "magically tie integer variables to integer scalars"
+    1. Pick "writing code for generic some scalars"
     1. Generates two files: "guyCole.h" and guyCole.c"
 1. Configure and build snmpd(8) for new MIB
     1. Copy the generated files to the Net-SNMP directory, i.e. "net-snmp-5.9.4/agent/mibgroup"